flo405/linux-gpo/README.md

 ```

 ### Enrollment
+Your device's public key starting with `ssh-ed25519 AAAAC3NzaC1lZD...` and your device id, a hash such as ```7a93be12cd34ef56ab78cd90ef12ab34cd56ef78ab90cd12ef34ab56cd78ef90``` will be displayed at the end of the install process.
+1. Copy the public key and paste it as a new deploy key (in your GitOps repo's settings, click "deploy keys", grant READ-ONLY access, you can use the hash as name)
-Your public key's SHA-256 hash such as ```7a93be12cd34ef56ab78cd90ef12ab34cd56ef78ab90cd12ef34ab56cd78ef90``` will be displayed at the end of the install process.
-Copy this hash and paste it into your forked GitOps example repo's devices.yml file in the "inventory" folder to enroll the device.
+2. Copy the hash and paste it into your GitOps repo's devices.yml file in the "inventory" folder to enroll the device.

 ### Dry-run, then apply